Skip to content

 def greeting = "Hello, ${name}!"

-println greeting // Output Hello, Groovy!
+println greeting // Outputs Hello, Groovy!

 String Regular Expression Matching

-You can use the ==~ operator for regular expression matching.
+Use the ==~ operator for regular expression matching.

 groovy